-According to Gartner, one of the biggest challenges facing value added resellers (VARs) today is how to manage the transition from hardware vendor to a cloud-based model where monthly recurring revenue (MRR).
+According to Gartner, one of the most significant challenges facing value-added resellers (VARs) today is how to manage the transition from hardware vendor to a cloud-based model where monthly recurring revenue (MRR).
 There are two key challenges with the change from selling capital items to selling a cloud-based managed services.

 The first challenge is the loss of the immediate gross margin associated with the sale of capital items.
-This margin affects the immediate cashflow and profitability of a VAR.
+This margin affects the instantaneous cash flow and profitability of a VAR.

 The second challenge is cultural.
-Sales people are traditionally focussed upon the big win.
-The $1 million purchase order is just far more satisfying than a contracted commitment of a mere $28K per month..
-I have seen many VARs offer 2 or 3 months of MRR gross margin as their sales plan.
-If you do the math, a sales person selling $1 million as a capital item with 15% of gross margin, would likely be paid, $22,500 in commissions.
-Compare this to paying 3 months of MRR gross margin which equates to just $12,600.
+Salespeople are traditionally focussed upon the big win.
+The $1 million purchase order is just far more satisfying than a contracted commitment of a mere $28K per month.
+Many VARs offer 2 or 3 months of MRR gross margin as their sales plan.
+If you do the math, a salesperson was selling $1 million as a capital item with 15% of gross margin, would likely be paid, $22,500 in commissions.
+Compare this to paying three months of MRR gross margin which equates to just $12,600.
 Under this scenario, it would be a huge uphill struggle to change the culture from capital sales to recurring MRRs.

 So, with all of these challenges here are six ways for traditional IT vendors to overcome these obstacles and get started on building a profitable cloud services business:

-- Don’t build … label – Building a public cloud infrastructure that easily and cost effectively scales requires a substantial up front capital investment that will likely be a major burden on cash flows.
-Given the change from capital sales revenues to MRRs have on the cashflow of a VAR, this issue becomes even more acute.
-Don’t reinvent the wheel, there are Cloud Distributors (just like hardware distributors) where you can buy and white label cloud services.
+- Don’t build, label: Building a public cloud infrastructure that quickly and cost scales effectively requires a substantial upfront capital investment that will likely be a major burden on cash flows.
+Given the change from capital sales revenues to MRRs have on the cashflow of a VAR, this issue becomes even acuter.
+Don’t reinvent the wheel; there are Cloud Distributors (just like hardware distributors) where you can buy and white label cloud services.

-- Create a “Cloud Suite” of IT products – customers are unlikely to move their entire IT infrastructure and applications to the cloud at once.
-Offering a suite of products such as back up, disaster recovery, cloud servers etc…allows IT Vendors to create a “cloud strategy” for their customers that transitions their IT operation and assets to the cloud over time.
+- Create a “Cloud Suite” of IT products: Customers are unlikely to move their entire IT infrastructure and applications to the cloud at once.
+Offering a suite of products such as back up, disaster recovery, cloud servers etc…allows IT Vendors to create a “cloud strategy” for their customers that transition their IT operation and assets to the cloud over time.
 This also provides the VAR with the opportunity to begin the process of building their MRR stream.

-- Compensation Plans: As given in the example above, compensations plans need to be modified to reflect the true value of winning long-term contracts.
+- Compensation Plans: As given in the example above, compensations plans need to be modified to reflect the actual value of winning long-term contracts.
 Two models have been proven to work well.
-Paying large commissions up front to make the winning of a long-term contract more beneficial to the sales person creates an immediate culture change but is costly in terms of cashflows.
+Paying large commissions up front to make the winning of a long-term contract more beneficial to the salesperson creates an immediate culture change but is costly regarding cash flows.
 The other alternative that works well is to pay commissions, every month on the margins of the MRR.
-Sales people will soon see that they can create a book of business where their compensation will grow each month as they win new MRR deals.
-A good sales person will immediately see the benefit of this approach and commit to this method of doing business..
-Given that gross margins are generally higher in the cloud business, there is a real opportunity to make compensation plans attractive to ambitious sales people.
+Salespeople will soon see that they can create a book of business where their compensation will grow each month as they win new MRR deals.
+A good salesperson will immediately see the benefit of this approach and commit to this method of doing business.
+Given that gross margins are higher in the cloud business, there is a real opportunity to make compensation plans attractive to ambitious sales people.

-- The right partner – Align your business with a Cloud Service Provider that distributes an integrated suite of cloud services that can be fully white labelled to reflect your company brand.
+- The Right Partner: Align your business with a Cloud Service Provider that distributes an integrated suite of cloud services that can be fully white labeled to reflect your company brand.
 More importantly, do your due diligence and ensure that the CSP can support your business with training, marketing collateral, proposal and contract templates and best practices that will help you build your successful MRR business.

 Leave a Reply